vesoft-inc/nebula-importer/README.md

 * `+` means inserting
 * `-` means deleting

-The same with vertex, you
-You can specify label in edge CSV file header the same way with vertex.
+The same with vertex, you can specify label in edge CSV file header the same way with vertex.

 ## Use This Importer Tool by Source Code or Docker

-After completing the configuration of the YAML file and the preparation of the (to be imported) csv data file, you can use this tool to batch write to Nebula.
+After completing the configuration of the YAML file and the preparation of the (to be imported) CSV data file, you can use this tool to batch write to Nebula.

 ### From Source code

 Nebula Importer is compiled with golang higher than **>=1.13**, so make sure that golang is installed on your system.
-The installation and configuration tutorial is referenced in [documentation](docs/golang-install.md).
+The installation and configuration tutorial is referenced [here](docs/golang-install.md).

 Use `git` to clone the repository to local, go to the `nebula-importer/cmd` directory and execute the importer.